RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

 ## Requirements

 * A server with 8GB RAM, 8GB swap, and 120GB disk space is recommended to run Whois.
-* the shaded jar produced by release build, located at `whois-db/target/`
 * create a role user to run whois server (by default, `dbase`)
 * whois root directory, owned by role user
 * MariaDB configured